TheJacksonLaboratory/zarrdataset/docs/source/examples/basic_example_tensorflow.md

   name: python3
 ---

-# Integration of ZarrDataset with Tensofrlow Datasets
+# Integration of ZarrDataset with Tensorflow Datasets

 ```{code-cell} ipython3
 import zarrdataset as zds